-I believe that being proactive with radical self care, exercise, emotional support, vitamin supplements and herbs keep the body healthy, reduce symptoms and help avoid triggers.
+I believe that being proactive with radical self care, exercise, emotional support, vitamin supplements and herbs keep the body healthy, reduce symptoms and help you avoid triggers.

 As with dietary triggers, environmental factors vary widely and are difficult to prove as the actual trigger.
 Allergies may also be at the root of environmental migraine triggers, such as an allergic reaction to a strong pollen or perfume.